Magzzie/Donations_Analysis/README.md

 Within this dataset are several columns that capture metadata about each organization and can be used as features to train the predictive model. <br>

 ### Purpose
-The analysis of previous donation records and vetting of potential recipient organizations is too complex for regular statistical and machine learning models. <br>
+Analyzing previous donation records and vetting potential recipient organizations is too complex for regular statistical and machine learning models. <br>
 Instead, we will design and train a deep learning neural network.
 This model will evaluate all types of input data and produce a clear decision-making result. <br>
 Specifically, we will create a binary classifier capable of predicting whether applicants will be successful if funded by Alphabet Soup.